 Ensure a unified experience for influencers with your brand.
 Product launches, events and campaigns all come and go, while relationships are built over time.
 Many brands hire influencer engagement coordinators to monitor for up-and-coming influencers, ensure influencer communications stays strong between campaigns and keep a pulse on which influencers generate organic brand mentions.
 From a business perspective, senior influencer team members will work with procurement and legal teams to put in place best practices for influencer negotiations.

 Work closely with legal teams to ensure compliance with regulatory requirements, including disclosure, and monitor influencer engagements for contractual requirements where applicable.
 Beyond legal requirements, compliance extends to establishing and maintaining brand guidelines for influencer programs, including influencer vetting, content, compensation and engagements across the organization.
-Read more about how brands avoid FTC sanctions by tracking for properly disclosure.
+Read more about what the FTC is saying about influencer marketing.

-The role of an In-House Influencer Marketing Function is to provide a brand-wide framework for optimization of resources, coordination of efforts and mitigation of risks associated with scaling influencer strategies.
-Ultimately, these teams will support their organization’s transformation and empower all internal stakeholders to connect with their audiences in meaningful ways at scale.
+The role of an in-house influencer marketer is to ultimately support their organization’s expansion of influencer marketing and empower all internal stakeholders to connect with their audiences in meaningful ways at scale.

 If you’re just starting out, don’t get overwhelmed.
 Start by setting your organization up for success by establishing an influencer marketing measurement practice.
 As you develop your measurement framework and demonstrate consistent performance reporting, you’ll have a foundation from which to earn greater executive buy-in.